Manhattan Institute for Policy Research

-The Manhattan Institute for Policy Research (renamed in 1981 from the International Center for Economic Policy Studies) is a conservative American think tank focused on domestic policy and urban affairs, established in Manhattan in 1978 by Antony Fisher and William J. Casey, a former CIA director.
-The institute has produced books, articles, interviews, speeches, op-eds, and the quarterly publication City Journal.
+The Manhattan Institute for Policy Research (renamed in 1981 from the International Center for Economic Policy Studies) is an American 501(c)(3) nonprofit conservative think tank focused on domestic policy and urban affairs.
+The institute's focus covers a wide variety of issues including healthcare, higher education, public housing, prisoner reentry, and policing.
+It was established in Manhattan in 1978 by Antony Fisher and William J. Casey.

+The institute produces materials including books, articles, interviews, speeches, op-eds, policy research, and the quarterly publication City Journal.
+It is a key think tank and ranked in the Global Go To Think Tank Index (GGTTI) published by the University of Pennsylvania.
+Its current president is Reihan Salam, who has led the organization since being appointed in 2019.

 History

 Foundational years (1978–1980)

 The International Center for Economic Policy Studies (ICEPS) was founded by Antony Fisher and William J. Casey in 1978.
 ICEPS changed its name to the Manhattan Institute for Policy Research in 1981.
 The institute's first president was Jeffrey Bell, who was succeeded in 1980 by William H. Hammett, who served until 1995.
-In 1980, the institute (then ICEPS) began publishing its Manhattan Report on Economic Policy, a monthly periodical featuring briefs by leading market economists and analysts.
+In 1980, the institute (then ICEPS) began publishing its Manhattan Report on Economic Policy, a monthly periodical containing briefs by market economists and analysts.
 David Asman was the first editor of the reports and continued the post until 1982.